garrandall/popular-music-data/tracks/hay-crucial-conflict.md

 And I just can't get enough.
 Smokin everyday
 I got some hay
-And you know i'm finna roll it up.
+And you know I'm finna roll it up.
 Make a cloud
 I'm gonna take my mind away from all the
 Bullcrap.